damienmckenna/metatag/README.txt

 * Integrates with Workbench Moderation v1 allowing meta tags on nodes to be managed through the workflow process.

-* The Transliteration module (see below) is highly recommended when using image meta tags, e.g. og:image.
+* The Transliteration and Imagecache Token modules (see below) are highly recommended when using image meta tags, e.g. og:image.

 Configuration